-Fertilizing and the spraying of herbicide really should not be done at the same time which leads to the product being misused.
+Fertilizing and spraying of herbicide should not be done at the same time, which leads to the product being misused.

 Weed-n-feed is a combination of fertilizer and broadleaf herbicide that is usually applied mid-season as a way to knock down weeds and feed the grass in one easy application.
-The fertilizer ratio can vary, but most popular brands use a high nitrogen water soluble fertilizer which encourages top growth and does nothing to the overall health and vigor of the plant.
+The fertilizer ratio can vary, but most popular brands use a high nitrogen water-soluble fertilizer that encourages top growth and does nothing to the overall health and vigor of the plant.
 It's just a bridge to the next product.
 In fact, excessive nitrogen can lead to grub infestations and disease conditions.

 The weed portion of weed-n-feed is where the trouble starts.
 The herbicide is a powdered form of popular broadleaf herbicides containing 2,4-D, mecoprop, and dicamba.
 This combination of chemicals is popular for its lethal action on broadleaf weeds while leaving lawn grass unharmed.

-Granular weed-n-feed works by sticking onto the surface of the weeds so conditions must be right for the product to work.
+Granular weed-n-feed works by sticking onto the surface of the weeds, so conditions must be right for the product to work.
 The lawn should be wet to allow the herbicide dust to stick to the leaves.
-It is also important that rain is not forecast to not wash the product off the leaf before it has done its job.
+It is also important that rain is not forecast; you don't want to wash the product off the leaf before it has done its job.

 These necessary conditions can make applying weed-n-feed properly and effectively quite difficult, which leads to misuse.

 Another problem with combining the two products is that fertilizing the lawn and killing weeds on the lawn are two separate events and should not be combined.
-Fertilizing the lawn should be done following your chosen lawn care regimen while eliminating weeds is its own practice and can be done safer and more efficiently by spot spraying throughout the season.
+Fertilizing the lawn should be done following your chosen lawn care regimen, while eliminating weeds is its own practice and can be done more safely and more efficiently by spot spraying throughout the season.

 So How Do I Control Dandelions?

-In some areas, any cosmetic use of herbicides has been outlawed, not just weed-n-feed, and even spot spraying weeds is not a viable alternative.
-A simple IPM program will help as will a proper lawn care regimen.
+In some areas, any cosmetic use of herbicides—not just weed-n-feed—has been outlawed, and even spot spraying weeds is not a viable alternative.
+A simple IPM program can help, along with a proper lawn care regimen.
 In any case, a strong argument could be made for looking into organic lawn care.
 Organic weed control takes a more holistic approach to weeds and sees their presence as a sign of other underlying problems.
-Many weeds will invade when grass is stressed or thin/bare turf is present.
-An aggressive overseeding program will help, as will mowing the lawn at heights of 3 inches or more.
+Many weeds invade when grass is stressed or thin/bare turf is present.
+An aggressive overseeding program can help, as well as mowing the lawn at heights of 3 inches or more.
 Dandelions tend to favor soils low in calcium, so a soil test and subsequent calcium applications may be a way to reduce their numbers.
 Ultimately, providing the optimum conditions for growing grass is the best way to control weeds.